Wealth Architect · · 10 min read

 Building Before You Need It

 This one shows up constantly.
-Founder has a successful exit—say $12M liquid.
+Founder has a successful exit—say, $12M in liquid capital.
 Feels like serious money.
 Wants to do things properly.

 So they set up a multi-jurisdictional structure.
 Trust in one place, holding company in another, foundation somewhere else.
 Multiple entities, multiple advisors, multiple everything.
 Costs $80K to establish and $50K+ annually to maintain.

 For what?
 At $12M, most of this complexity serves no purpose.
 The tax benefits don't materialise because the structure doesn't match the founder's actual residency and situation.
-The asset protection is theoretical because there's nothing they're protecting against.
+Asset protection is theoretical because there's nothing to protect against.
 The estate planning benefits won't matter for decades.

 They've bought infrastructure designed for $50M+ because someone sold them sophistication.
 Here's the reality: industry research suggests you need at least $50–100 million in assets before a single family office becomes economically viable.
 The J.P.
 Morgan 2024 Global Family Office Report found average annual operating costs of $3.2 million.
 For smaller family offices with $50–500 million in assets, the average is still $1.5 million annually.